-I had no idea how different student life was between China and the US – until, at age 24, I got a job as an expat teaching English at a China university.
+I had no idea how different college life in China was from the US – until, at age 24, I got a job as an expat teaching English to students at a Chinese university.

 When I walked into each classroom on the first day of the semester, each entire class let out a unified, “WHOOOAAAAAA!”